 Tipoff is slated for approximately 8:30 p.m.

-Series history: This series started when WVU joined the Big 12 Conference in 2012-13, with KU holding a 10-5 advantage.
-The Jayhawks have won four of the last five meetings.
-KU is 6-0 against West Virginia in games played in Allen Fieldhouse.
+Series history: This series started when WVU joined the Big 12 Conference in 2012-13 and KU holds an 11-5 advantage.
+The Jayhawks have won five of the last six meetings.

 Log on to KUsports.com for our live game blog coverage and follow the KUsports.com staff on Twitter: @KUSports @mctait @bentonasmith & @SJacksonLJW

 BREAKING DOWN WEST VIRGINIA

 No. 1 — F Derek Culver | 6-10, 255, fr.